-When implementing one or more of our tools, you’ll be using tried and tested methods for many standard aspects of business.
+When implementing one or more of our tools or systems, you’ll be using tried and tested methods for many standard aspects of business.
 That means your efforts will have a higher chance of creating positive outcomes.
 Additionally, because you’ll know what you did (using tools and resources), you have a higher chance of replicating your success when facing the next challenge or optimizing a change.

 The tools and techniques presented on this website are generally well-known methods in many industries.
 Our mission is to take a pragmatic approach to improvement and changes – and make these tools more widely known, available and accessible.

 At Qualidian.com we have collected some of our favorite tools and knowledge to help you:

 - Monitor performance against key goals and objectives.

 - Prevent problems.